CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

     2='Identify a call site'
-    3='Differentiate between a function declaration and a function invocation' 4='Identify the return value evaluated at a call site given its function declaration' 5='Explain how to reuse some code to perform a specific task' 6='Log the return value of a function'
+    3='Differentiate between a function declaration and a function invocation' 4='Identify the return value evaluated at a call site given its function declaration' 5='Reuse code to perform the same calculation with different inputs' 6='Log the return value of a function'
     7='Given a short program, state the number of times a given function is called'
 +++